Code-Institute-Submissions/bitcoin-basics/README.md

 <div align="center">

 [Bitcoin Basics](https://shoreenb.github.io/bitcoin-basics/) is an informative website, devised for those who want to learn about this new (and often overwhelming) technology.
-Features include: a beginners guide demystifying Bitcoin,  current market rates and a clean, minimalist design that enables a newcomer to easily navigate the pages.
+<br>Features include: a beginners guide demystifying Bitcoin,  current market rates and a clean, minimalist design that enables a newcomer to easily navigate the pages.
 <br>

 ![Mock Up Image](assets/images/read-me/mockup.png)